 OK, so you know why you should verify, what the requirements are and what the process looks like.
 But the last step is to make sure you’re properly prepared before you begin.
 Prior to kicking off the verification process, it’s essential (and required) for clients to have the right systems in place at the manufacturing location for traceability, segregation, formulation, labeling, and quality assurance.

 Ingredients are evaluated – Products are verified.
 It should be no surprise that ingredients are a key facet of this process.
-Having your ingredient supplier complete the FoodChain ID standard ingredient form and provide all the requested information can speed up the evaluation process, and it also allows our team of evaluators to provide you detailed next steps to get your product verified.
+Having your ingredient supplier complete the FoodChain ID standard ingredient form and provide all the requested information can speed up the evaluation process, and it also allows our team of evaluators to provide you with detailed next steps to get your product verified.

 Testing or inspections may be required and we will walk you through it.
 (Pro tip – Our testing division offers discounts to FoodChain ID technical services customers!)

-As we mentioned before, the Non-GMO Project Product Verification Program is an annual renewal program based on ongoing compliance of products.
+As we mentioned before, the Non-GMO Project Product Verification Program is an annual renewal program based on the ongoing compliance of products.

-In order to provide sufficient time to gather all the information required for annual renewal of the verification of your products, we at FoodChain ID begin the renewal process 3 months prior to the renewal due date.
+In order to provide sufficient time to gather all the information required for the annual renewal of the verification of your products, we at FoodChain ID begin the renewal process 3 months prior to the renewal due date.
 Your renewal due date is 18 months from the date of your original enrollment or 1 year from the date of your first verified product (whichever event occurs first).

 For completing the renewal process, FoodChain ID will ask you to confirm that your verified products are current and updated in terms of product formulation, ingredient suppliers, and manufacturing facilities (owned/copacker).
 You also need to verify that the documentation provided is still current and valid.
 So, having updated documents ready to submit can expedite the renewal process.
 FoodChain ID’s SupplyTrak compliance management software organizes and streamlines the process for you each step of the way, from the initial preparations all the way through the renewal of verification.